HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/products/variables.rst

-In addition to these there are coordinate variables, wavelength and series/scans, as well as a number of common variables (i.e., present in each of the data products) that provide additional details about the measurement.
+In addition to these there are coordinate variables, wavelength and series/scans, as well as a number of common variables (i.e. present in each of the data products) that provide additional details about the measurement.
 Acquisition time, viewing zenith and azimuth angle, solar zenith and azimuth angle are examples of common variables with series or scans